dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ![](images/D04.svg)

 ### Angle Guide
-To insure the bottom pieces are at the right angle, make  a guide out of two 2x4s by screwing them together end to end at a 45 degree angle and cut so the inside of the guide matches the size of the ridge cap.
-This will allow you to place the guide on the top of the standing seams on the ridge and mark the angle needed on the seams.
+To insure the bottom pieces are at the right angle, make a guide out of two 2x4s by screwing them together at their ends to make a 45 degree angle V and cut it so the inside of the guide matches the size of the ridge cap.
+This will allow you to place the guide on the top of the standing seams on the ridge and mark the angle needed every few seams.

+### Ventilation

+You made need a *Caulking Gun* with *Sealant* and *Double Beaded Butyl Tape* depending on manufacturer instructions.

-### Installation
+### Cap

 Install the inner roof cap at the marked angles one side at a time per manufacturer instructions.
+You'll need longer *2" Pancake Head Woodscrews* to reach the roof.
 The design of the ridge caps varies greatly by which manufacture you use, so follow the instructions you're given.
-You made need a *Caulking Gun* if the manufacturer recommends using sealant.

 For the outer roof cap, slide it onto the inner cap from either side after prepping one side to slide into the other.
 Use pop rivets at seams to close the gap.